Albert-lane-org/Albert-Repo-Current-Template-/README.md

 I, too, have made many mistakes.
 The list does not include stealing time or money, nor paid development of sentinel software, nor targeting of individuals for Red Team Enterprise MDM Development.

-That was a very poor decision.
+Those were very poor decisions.

 -Albert

 **_Donations Accepted_.**